 There are more questions on the means test that may make you eligible for filing Chapter 7.
 In addition, taking the means test through a knowledgeable bankruptcy attorney can vastly increase your chances of scoring well on it.
 Like an accountant who does your taxes, a bankruptcy attorney knows of deductions and other exemptions that can make you eligible for Chapter 7 Bankruptcy.

-To speak with an experienced bankruptcy attorney, call the Los Angeles law offices of Cal West Law, APLC for a free consultation.
+To speak with an experienced bankruptcy attorney, call the Woodland Hills law offices of Cal West Law, APLC for a free consultation.
 Dial (818) 446-1334 now.